 Insurance companies will generally not pay anything to an injured party unless they sign a release form.
-In signing, they agree that the proffered payment is the final settlement of all of the claims that they might later discover.
+In signing, they agree that the proffered payment is the final settlement of all of the claims they might discover later.

 What Additional Compensation Can an Accident Victim Recover?

-The specific facts of each car accident will determine the amount of damages that an individual may be able to recover from an at-fault driver.
-In addition to property losses and immediate medical expenses, an accident victim may be entitled to compensation for:
+The specific facts of each car accident will determine the number of damages an individual may recover from an at-fault driver.
+In addition to property losses and immediate medical expenses, an accident victim may be entitled to compensation for the following:

 - anticipated future medical treatments and consultations with doctors